Discretized Keiper/Li approach to the Riemann Hypothesis: An explicit variant to the sequence

 Now the true current challenge is to probe $|T|\gtrsim 2.4 \cdot 10^{12}$ by (\ref{TV}), hence to reach $n \gtrsim 2 \cdot 10^{36}$ (assuming the more favorable estimate (\ref{TNI}), $10^{60}$ otherwise), which then needs a working precision $\gtrsim 1.6 \cdot 10^{36}$ decimal places at times.
 This need for a huge precision already burdened the original $\l _n$ but somewhat less and amidst several steeper complexities; now for the $\L _n$, the ill-conditioning increased while other difficulties waned.
 As current status, the $n$-range needed for new tests of RH stays beyond reach for the $\L _n$ too.

 Still, $\{\L _n\}$ has assets to win over $\{\l _n\}$ in the long run.
-The $\L _n$ are fully explicit; their evaluations are recursion-free, thus \emph{very few} samples (at high enough~$n$, for sure) might suffice to signal that RH is violated \emph{somewhere}; and the required working precision peaking at $\approx 0.766 \, n$ stands as the \emph{only} stumbling block, but this is a \emph{purely logistic} barrier, which might be lowered if (\ref{EKL}) ever grew better conditioned variants.
-Already, (\ref{Udef}) needs a much lower precision ($\propto \hf \log_{10} n$) for $\log 2\pi $ as its coefficient $(2A_{n0})^{-1} \sim -\hf \sqrt{\pi n}$ grows negligibly, compared to the ${A_{nm} \log(|B_{2m}|/(2m-3)!! :}$ thus only the latter \emph{simpler} expressions demand the top precision, and mainly for $m \approx n/ \sqrt 2$.
-Further such improvements should be pursued in priority to allow for much higher~$n$.
-The slow growth of the uncertainty-principle threshold (\ref{UPL}) is also an aspect favoring $\{ \L _n \}$.
+The $\L _n$ are fully explicit; their evaluations are not recursive in $n$, thus \emph{very few} samples (at high enough~$n$, for sure) might suffice to signal that RH is violated \emph{somewhere}; and the required working precision peaking at $\approx 0.766 \, n$ stands as the \emph{only} stumbling block, but this is a \emph{purely logistic} barrier, which might be lowered if (\ref{EKL}) ever grew better conditioned variants.
+Already in (\ref{Udef}), $\log 2\pi $ needs much less precision ($\propto \hf \log_{10} n$) as its coefficient $(2A_{n0})^{-1} \sim -\hf \sqrt{\pi n}$ grows negligibly, compared to the ${A_{nm} \log(|B_{2m}|/(2m-3)!! :}$ thus only the latter \emph{simpler} expressions demand top precision, and mainly for $m \approx n/ \sqrt 2$ (fig.~11); on average over $m$, that demand drops to $(2 \log_{10} 2) \, n \approx 0.602 \ n$ digits ($\equiv 2n$ bits, vs $n$ for $\{ \l _n\}$ \cite{J}).
+And, to ease the computational burden of the $B_{2m} :$ a)~these may be computed just once, to evaluate many $\L _n$ in a row; b)~only (\ref{BE}) for $2 \xi (2m)$ uses $B_{2m}$ but \emph{numerically} speaking, for large~$m$ (\ref{elr})~becomes a much better alternative with its series more and more truncated as~$m$ grows.
+Further improvements of that sort should be pursued in priority to make much higher~$n$ accessible.
+The slow growth of the uncertainty-principle threshold (\ref{UPL}) is also an aspect favoring~$\{ \L _n \}$.